A Non-invasive Technique to Detect Authentic/Counterfeit SRAM Chips: Introduction

-To combat the recent trend in the increasing of fake parts, the U.S. Government passed the National Defense Authorization Act (NDAA) in August 2018 \cite{NDAA}.
-Section 818 of this Act requires defense contractors to tighten supply chain trace-ability and parts procurement to minimize counterfeit risk \cite{Counter:Damage}.
+To combat the recent trend of increasing fake parts, the U.S. Government passed the National Defense Authorization Act (NDAA) in August 2018 \cite{NDAA}.
+Section 818 of this Act requires defense contractors to tighten supply chain traceability and parts procurement to minimize counterfeit risk \cite{Counter:Damage}.
 Researchers and industries have developed several techniques to detect and avoid counterfeit electronic components, such as physical inspections, imaging techniques, electrical testings, etc. \cite{CounterfeitIC:UGuin, SCARE_GUO, recycledSRAm:Guo, SRAMPUF:Xiao, SRAMPUF:Xu, Counterfeit:UGuin,Counterfeit:Goetz}.
 Unfortunately, most solutions focus on identifying a single type of counterfeit chips, e.g., detecting recycled memory chips \cite{SCARE_GUO, recycledSRAm:Guo,Recycled:Guin}.
 Furthermore, many of those techniques require either hardware modification, complex supply chain management, complex authentication schemes, or unique laboratory facilities \cite{Counterfeit:UGuin, CSST_Rahman, splitManufacturing, HWmetering,maisensor,guinsensor}.
-Hence, those are not suitable for low-cost memory chips.
+Hence, those are not suitable for low-cost memory chips.Deploying counterfeit chips into an electronic system can severely compromise system security and reliability because of their sub-standard quality, poor performance, and shorter life span.
+Unfortunately, identifying counterfeit chips is tricky as they can pass the initial functional test but may fail prematurely due to their lower life expectancy than authentic chips.